AIO Home Services

 Bulk Sampling:

 Bulk sampling involves physically collecting a piece of suspected asbestos-containing material (ACM) for laboratory analysis.
-This method is most effective for identifying ACMs in construction materials, tiles, insulation, etc.

 ProsCons